 The District is fiscally solvent and meets the 3% reserve required by the State of California.
-The District uses an independent auditing firm and conducts separate audits for the General Fund, Berkeley’s special taxes BSEP and Measure BB and H as well as the bond fund, Measure I.
+The District uses an independent auditing firm and conducts separate audits for the General Fund, Berkeley’s special taxes BSEP and Measure H as well as the bond fund, Measure I.

 Where our money comes from